Storynory

 Told By Natasha.
 Duration 11 minutes

-But Tim was so excited swam into a stone and banged his tiny head.
+But Tim was so excited that he swam into a stone and banged his tiny head.

-“Why bother playing anything at all?” said Colin.
-“Games are boring.”
-As it happened, the pondlife couldn’t agree on what game to play, and so Sadie the elegant black swan suggested that they all practise swimming in round in perfectly elegant circles, which is what she does to pass the time.
+"Why bother playing anything at all?"
+Said Colin.
+"Games are boring."
+As it happened, the pond life couldn't agree on what game to play, and so Sadie the elegant black swan suggested that they all practice swimming around in perfectly elegant circles, which is what she does to pass the time.

 “I’ve got it,” boomed Bertie.
 “We’ll ask Natasha to tell us a story.”

-But when I heard Colin criticize my story-telling, I became quite cross.
+But when I heard Colin criticise my storytelling, I became quite cross.
 I put down my apples and walked over to the pond.

 “What I want to know,” I said.
 “Is why exactly Colin is such a grumpy old fish.”

-“Well said!
-Natasha,” boomed Bertie.
-“I’ve been wondering that too!
-Colin, Why excactly are you such wet, ugly, grouchy, boring, and constipated old fish?”
+"Well said, Natasha!"
+Boomed Bertie.
+"I've been wondering that too!
+Colin, why exactly are you such a wet, ugly, grouchy, boring, and constipated old fish?"

-Colin just opened and closed his mouth – as fish do -without saying anything.
+Colin just opened and closed his mouth (as fish do), without saying anything.
 Quite honestly, I thought he looked a bit stupid.
-Then Sadie Swan said, “Colin, my dearest fish, Did you get out of bed on the wrong side one morning?”
+Then Sadie the Swan said, "Colin, my dearest fish, did you get out of bed on the wrong side one morning?"

 “Don’t be silly,” snapped Colin.
 “I don’t have a bed.”